-Modulation shaping can be applied in both OOK and FSK modulation modes to improve the narrowband response of the transmitter.
+Modulation shaping can be applied in both OOK and FSK modulation modes, to improve the narrow band response of the transmitter.
 Both shaping features are controlled with PaRamp bits in RegPaRamp.

-- ◆ In FSK mode, a Gaussian filter with BT = 0.5 or 1 can be used to filter the modulation stream, at the input of the sigma-delta modulator.
-If the Gaussian filter is enabled when the SX1272/73 is in Continuous mode, DCLK signal on pin 10 (DIO1/DCLK) will trigger an interrupt on the uC each time a new bit has to be transmitted.
-Please refer to section 4.2.13.2 for details. - When OOK modulation is used the PA bias voltages are ramped up and down smoothly when the PA is turned on and off to reduce spectral splatter.
+- In FSK mode, a Gaussian filter with BT = 0.5 or 1 is used to filter the modulation stream, at the input of the sigma-delta modulator.
+If the Gaussian filter is enabled when the SX1276/77/78/79 is in Continuous mode, DCLK signal on pin 10 (DIO1/DCLK) will trigger an interrupt on the uC each time a new bit has to be transmitted.
+Please refer to section 4.2.12.2 for details. - When OOK modulation is used, the PA bias voltages are ramped up and down smoothly when the PA is turned on and off, to reduce spectral splatter.

-Note The transmitter must be restarted if the ModulationShaping setting is changed in order to recalibrate the built-in filter.
+Note The transmitter must be restarted if the ModulationShaping setting is changed, in order to recalibrate the built-in filter.